ranjithpillai/dotfiles/README.md

 ### Bash

 1. Go to the directory where the `.bashrc` file lives
-2. Make a temporary copy of the .bashrc file and delete it in the directory
+2. Make a temporary copy of the `.bashrc` file and delete it in the directory
 3. Create a symbolic link called `.bashrc` to the dotfile `dotfile/bash/.bashrc`

 ### Cmder

 1. Go to the directory where the `ConEmu.xml` file lives
-2. Make a temporary copy of the ConEmu.xml file and delete it in the directory
+2. Make a temporary copy of the `ConEmu.xml` file and delete it in the directory
 3. Create a symbolic link called `ConEmu.xml` to the dotfile `dotfile/cmder/ConEmu.xml`

+1. Go to the persistance `config` directory
+2. Make a temporary copy of the `config` directory and delete it
+3. Create a symbolic link called `config` to the directory `dotfile/cmder/config`

 ### Git